 5. School Psychologist

 School psychologists must complete a graduate degree program in school psychology and may begin working after receiving a master’s degree.
-However, many choose to further hone their knowledge and skills with a doctorate, which gives them ready access to even more jobs and also allows them to earn higher salaries.
-However, a doctorate does require an internship program.
+However, many school psychologists choose to further hone their knowledge and skills with a doctorate, which gives them ready access to even more jobs and also allows them to earn higher salaries.
+However, a doctorate does require a school psychologists internship program.

 A school psychologist may have a wide range of job duties depending on where he works.
 However, he will most likely work with students of all ages who require mental health resources for managing stress and anxiety when taking tests or applying to college.
 These professional may also counsel students who are dealing with anxiety or depression or who have contemplated suicide.
 Because they often work with underage children, school psychologists typically have a great deal of paperwork to complete for every case.
 In addition, they must stay in close communication with the student’s parents and with other teachers and staff.